bikeshedder/tusker-rs/crates/tusker/README.md

 Some changes are unsafe even when they are not simple drops.
 For example, unsupported enum rewrites deliberately generate SQL that raises an exception with a warning instead of trying to apply a dangerous automatic migration.
+The handling of removed enum values specifically can be tuned with the `[diff] removed_enum_value` option.

 ## FAQ